-Brand storytelling has been around for a number of years.
+Brand storytelling in Ireland has been around for a number of years.
 The first recognised example was The Furrow magazine published by John Deere in 1931 and initiated to educate farmers on the new technology of the day and how they could be more successful as business owners.

 Who doesn’t like a good story, it creates interest, curiosity and intrigue.
 Stories are being used more and more in business especially in blogs where experts are selling stories and brands are buying into those stories.